Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-· You know basic principles and concepts of leadership and management from the diversity point of a view.
+· You know basic principles and concepts of leadership and management

 • You recognize the impact of diversity and cultural differences at a global and national level.